Transvault has pioneered the migration market space and has produced a benchmark whereby all migration companies are measured.

 Similarly, where users have deleted their shortcuts, you can configure Transvault not to migrate the corresponding item, as this is confusing and causes concern for end users when deleted items reappear.

-- How quickly can we move our archives from EAS to Exchange?
+- How quickly can we move our archives from EMC to Exchange?

-Note, however, that achieving best performance is dependent on many factors such as:
+It is important to note that achieving best performance is always dependent on environmental factors such as:

 - Available network bandwidth

-- The speed of the storage subsystem on which the legacy archive sits
+- Speed of the storage subsystem on which the legacy archive sits as well as the destination storage